Duck Hook

 A duck hook is a low, hard, sudden left-diving shot caused by a closed clubface relative to a steep, out-to-in or excessively in-to-out path at impact, often with an active release and a flip of the hands.

-A duck hook (sometimes called a snipe) is one of the most jarring misses in golf: the ball starts low and just when it looks like it might be a reasonable shot, it dives hard left and dead, often traveling barely half the expected distance.
+A duck hook (sometimes called a snipe) is one of the most jarring misses in golf.
+This means the ball starts low and just when it looks like it might be a reasonable shot, it dives hard left and dead, often traveling barely half the expected distance.
 Unlike a smooth draw or even a snap hook that curves progressively, a duck hook has an abrupt, almost violent left turn very early in the flight, driven by extreme sidespin combined with a low, diving trajectory.

 Example